 The Broadcast Services Division was created in August 2013 with a staff of two, quickly adding a Web Content Manager and Broadcast Producer.
-In order to improve the availability and quality of Open Meeting broadcasts, the Division made aesthetic upgrades to the hearing room and re-arranged its five cameras to allow better viewing angles.
+In order to improve the availability and quality of Open Meeting broadcasts, the Division made video and audio upgrades to the hearing room and re-arranged its five cameras to allow better viewing angles.